 Let’s take another look at that trade up on FSLR from February...

-That day the market was down nearly 1%!
+This happened when the market was down more than a quarter of a percent!

 But still S.A.M. would have identified a trade setup on the ticker symbol FSLR that very same day...